kuldeep-bishnoi/Sales_Call_analysis/Readme.md

 # Sales Call Analysis System

-A comprehensive system for transcribing, analyzing, and evaluating sales calls to provide actionable insights into customer interactions.
+A comprehensive system for transcribing, analyzing, and evaluating sales calls to provide actionable insights into customer interactions, operating completely offline using local processing.

 ## Features

 - **Audio Preprocessing**: Clean and enhance audio quality before analysis
-- **Speech-to-Text**: Transcribe sales calls with high accuracy using OpenAI Whisper
+- **Speech-to-Text**: Transcribe sales calls using Faster Whisper, a third-party optimized implementation of OpenAI's Whisper model
-- **Sentiment Analysis**: Determine the emotional tone of conversations
+- **Sentiment Analysis**: Determine the emotional tone of conversations using rule-based analysis
 - **Engagement Analysis**: Measure customer interest and response patterns
-- **Objection Detection**: Identify and categorize customer objections
+- **Objection Detection**: Identify and categorize customer objections using pattern recognition
 - **Conversion Probability**: Predict how likely a customer is to convert
 - **Interactive Dashboard**: Visualize insights with a user-friendly Streamlit interface
+- **Fully Offline Operation**: All analysis runs locally with no dependency on external APIs

 ## System Architecture